napari/docs/docs/howtos/layers/shapes.md

 drawing will continue for as long as the pencil is moved while touching the tablet screen.
 Note that similar behavior is also available when using a macOS trackpad, using three-finger drag mode.
-For both modes, vertices are added only if the vertex to be added is at least 10 screen pixels away from the previous vertex.
+For both modes, vertices are added only if the vertex to be added is at a certain number of screen pixels away from the previous vertex.
+This value can be adjusted in the settings in napari by going to `File` -> `Preferences` (or `control + shift + P`), then in the menu on the left-clicking on `Experimental` and then adjusting the value of ` Minimum distance threshold of shapes lasso tool`.
+The default is 10 and can be any integer higher than 0 and lower than 50.
 As with the polygon creation tool drawing the shape can also be finished by pressing the `escape` key.

 After finishing drawing a polygon using the polygon lasso tool, an implementation of the [Ramer–Douglas–Peucker algorithm](https://en.wikipedia.org/wiki/Ramer–Douglas–Peucker_algorithm) is applied to reduce the